 CTR Benchmark for Performance Max Campaigns

 And the last CTR that we need to share with you is for the Performance Max campaign.
-For the last three months, CTR for the Performance Max campaign was between 0.94% and 1.35%.
-The highest CTR of 1.35% was in January.
+For the last three months, the CTR for the Performance Max campaign was between 1.18% and 1.21%.
+The highest CTR of 1.21% was in September.

 Performance Max campaigns are a type of Google Ads campaign that uses machine learning to automate ad delivery across multiple ad formats and networks.